 There are several reasons why your cat may develop this condition, and there are several options for treating it as well.
 Of course, it’s best to get a vet’s professional opinion regarding your cat’s dandruff situation before you try anything on your own.

 If your cat’s behavior hasn’t changed or they seem otherwise normal, the first step may be to try some simple fixes to see if that relieves their dandruff problem.

 If the air in your home is dry, you could also try getting a humidifier for your cat.
-Your cat’s skin will thank you if you make sure their living space has a humidity level of around 50%.
+If your cat is experiencing dandruff as a result of dry skin, this can effectively help solve the moisture problem.

 “Most allergies are food-related, primarily to the protein in the food, such as chicken or beef.
 If you're suspicious of a food allergy, you could try finding a limited ingredient food with a single, different protein than the one that he is on currently.”

 “To figure out if there is an underlying reason for the unkempt coat, have your cat seen by a veterinarian,” Dr. Frey recommends.
-“Your vet will do a good physical exam, and may recommend doing lab work to look for underlying causes.”
+“Your vet will do a good physical exam and may recommend doing lab work to look for underlying causes.”